 One way to think about your inventory storage plan is to picture your inventory as a river flowing over a rocky bed.
 If inventory is too high (you’ve got too much), you can’t see the rocks, but if it’s too low, you can’t sail through without hitting the rocks.
 Your goal is to smoothly navigate the Rio Inventory while still being able to admire the river rocks below.

 3. Factor in the vendor

 How long does it take to receive inventory from your vendor?
 If your vendor lead time is ten days, you’ll want to make sure that you place your order at least ten days before your gidget supply dries up.
-Additionally, when reordering from a vendor, you’ll want to consider any shipping costs.
-For instance, it may be more cost-effective for you to order in bulk, rather than simply ordering the bare minimum of what your sales analysis indicates you should have on-hand.
+Additionally, when reordering from a vendor, make sure to consider any shipping costs.
+It may be more cost-effective for you to order in bulk rather than simply ordering the bare minimum of what your sales analysis indicates you should have on-hand.
 Determining your reorder point will be extremely helpful at this stage.